 Geoffrey Rockwell, PhD

-Dr. Geoffrey Martin Rockwell is a Professor of Philosophy and Humanities Computing at the University of Alberta, Canada.
-He was born in Philadelphia, and raised in Rome, Italy.
+Dr. Geoffrey Martin Rockwell is a Professor of Philosophy and Digital Humanities at the University of Alberta, Canada since 2008.
 He studied philosophy at Haverford College (BA) and the University of Toronto (MA, PhD).
-He is currently the Director of the Kule Institute for Advanced Study.
+He is currently an Amii (Alberta Machine Intelligence Institute) Fellow.

-Geoffrey Rockwell has published on textual visualization and analysis, and computing in the humanities including a book from the MIT Press, Hermeneutica: Computer-Assisted Interpretation in the Humanities (2016).
+Geoffrey Rockwell has published on textual visualization and analysis, AI ethics and computing in the humanities including a book from the MIT Press, Hermeneutica: Computer-Assisted Interpretation in the Humanities (2016).
 He is a co-developer of Voyant Tools, a suite of text analysis tools, and leads the TAPoR project documenting text tools.
-He is currently the Director of the Kule Institute for Advanced Study and blogs at theoreti.ca.
+He blogs at theoreti.ca.

-Geoffrey Rockwell teaches in the MA in Humanities Computing.
-He teaches courses on Project Management, Theoretical Issues in Humanities Computing, Big Data in the Humanities, and Japanese Game Culture.
+Geoffrey Rockwell teaches in the MA in Digital Humanities.
+He teaches courses on Theoretical Issues in Humanities Computing, Big Data and Text Analysis in the Humanities, and Information Ethics.